sagdusmir/G32-Grill-Display-480x320-BTpref/README.md

 * **Meater 2 plus (aka PRO) support:** __Meater 2 Plus__ units are not supported yet
 * **Gas Buddy:** calibration of a new gas bottle
 * **G32 light:** setting the brightness level for turning on the light in the lid

+### Limitations
+* Everything that was mentioned above under [What is missing?](#what-is-missing)
+* The UI might be a bit laggy at times - so touch input might take a second to have any effect.
+Suggestions on how to improve this further are welcome.
+* Volume level of the optional buzzer / speaker is a bit low.
+This is the reason there is no volume control in the settings.
+* Meater probes can only connect to a single device at a time.
+The Meater Block is an exception.

 ## Hardware